Last Updated: July 14, 2026

 | IMEI missing after a previous flash | Re-flash V19 first, then follow the IMEI repair guide.
 Do not skip the reflash. |

 My general approach with MTK devices: always try the latest version first.
-I have seen people spend hours trying older builds when the newest one would have worked fine.
-Only move to an older version if the latest fails multiple times, and ensure you are solving a driver issue, not a firmware problem.
+I have observed users spending excessive time with older builds when the newest version would have worked correctly.
+Only move to an older version if the latest fails repeatedly, and confirm you are solving a driver issue rather than a firmware problem.

 Download Tecno Pop 5 BD2d Firmware

->Download the official stock firmware for your Tecno Pop 5 BD2d below.
+Download the official stock firmware for your Tecno Pop 5 BD2d below.
 The latest available version is V19.
-After downloading, verify the file size matches the table above, size mismatches usually indicate partial or corrupt downloads, which can cause additional problems.
+After downloading, verify the file size matches the table above, size discrepancies usually indicate partial or corrupt downloads, which can cause additional problems.

 | Software Details | Download Link | Members Link |